veaba/vuepress-plugin-editable/docs/guide.md

 Based on vuepress + markdown ecosystem simplifies the intermediate process and can be quickly applied to the article creation and revision process.

-You don't even need to open vscode, you just find a mistake while reading the documentation and correct it as you go.
+You don't even need to open vscode, you just find a mistake while reading the documentation and correct it as you go.222

 This will lower the threshold for developers to participate in open source documentation maintenance.